tomcl/issie/README.md

 If you just want to run the app go to the [releases page](https://github.com/tomcl/issie/releases) and download and run the latest prebuilt binary for your platform (Windows or Macos).
 Issie will require in total about 200M of disk space.

-* Windows: unzip \*.zip anywhere and double-click the top-level Issie.exe application un the unzipped files.
+* Windows: unzip \*.zip anywhere and double-click the top-level `Issie.exe` application in the unzipped files.
 * Macos: Double click the dmg file  and run the application inside the folder, or drag and drop this to install.
     * The binaries are not signed.
 You will need to [perform a one-off security bypass](https://www.wikihow.com/Install-Software-from-Unsigned-Developers-on-a-Mac).